Roshan003/Decentralized-Cloud-Storage/README.md

 ## 4. User Guide

 ### Uploading Files
-1. - **.
-Connect MetaMask**: Click on "Connect Wallet" to connect your MetaMask account to the application.
+1. **Connect MetaMask**: Click on "Connect Wallet" to connect your MetaMask account to the application.
-2. - **Upload File**: Use the Upload button to select a file from your local machine.
+2. **Upload File**: Use the Upload button to select a file from your local machine.
 The file is uploaded to IPFS, and the file's hash (CID) is stored on the Ethereum blockchain via a smart contract.
-3. - **Transaction Confirmation**: After uploading, MetaMask will prompt you to confirm the transaction.
+3. **Transaction Confirmation**: After uploading, MetaMask will prompt you to confirm the transaction.
 Once confirmed, the file’s CID is recorded on-chain.

 ### 4.2 Viewing Files
-1. - **Retrieve File**: In the application’s display section, the uploaded files are listed along with their IPFS CID.
+1. **Retrieve File**: In the application’s display section, the uploaded files are listed along with their IPFS CID.
-2. - **Access File**: Click on the link associated with a CID to view/download the file from IPFS.
+2. **Access File**: Click on the link associated with a CID to view/download the file from IPFS.

 ## 5. Blockchain Interaction